Abc-Arbitrage/Zebus.MessageDsl/docs/Syntax.md

 > It is dangerous to add/remove/move message members without taking their tags into consideration.
 Tags define the wire format of the message.
 >
 > When removing a member, replace it with a discard (`_`) to preserve the tags of the following ones and to document the fact that a member has been removed.
+> A `[ProtoReserved]` attribute will also be added for each range of discarded parameters.

 Tags can be redefined using the `[N]` syntax, where `N` is the desired tag number: